How you can help refugees – 3 ways to help out, right here in Madrid

 Volunteer with Chefugee – pop-up dinners with refugee chefs

-Some friends have already organized several Chefugee dinners in houses and restaurants in Madrid, all serving food from refugee chefs.
+Some friends, like Natalia from Kusina, have already organized several Chefugee dinners in houses and restaurants in Madrid, all serving food made by refugee chefs.

 I went to the first one, where Khaled served food from his native Syria.
 It was amazing!

 There’s an article in El Mundo about Khaled.
 Think you’re having a bad day?
 You probably aren’t.
 Read it and see.